Paradisee/lit-form-ng/README.md

 ## Introduction:

-For us developers, forms can be a very tedious task of our work.
+Working with forms can be a very tedious task of our work.
 Even the simplest application can quickly become overwhelming, causing us to lose control over the communication flow between states and events.
-If you are familiar with Angular forms, then you'll be just fine using this library."
+If you are familiar with Angular forms, then you'll be just fine.

 ## Features

 - **Two Way Bindings**
 - **Async Validators** and **Custom Async Validators**
-- **Custom Accessors**

 ## Future implementations

 - **FormArray**
 - **FormBuilder**
+- **Custom Accessors**

 ## Properties